equinor/appsec-fundamentals-authn-authz-cs/ex-06/doc/scenario_2.md

 ## Alternative 1 (Sign In)

-Alternative 1 is about assigning users/groups directly to the Azure AD Object.
-This happens in Azure AD - and it's not about application logic at the client.
+Alternative 1 is about assigning users/groups directly to the Microsoft Entra ID Object.
+This happens in Microsoft Entra ID - and it's not about application logic at the client.

 This alternative is about the ability to sign-in.
 This alternative can be used in combination with other alternatives (Defence In Depth)